 It might be instructive to parse Jaitley’s budget speech: “For decades, the country’s agriculture policy and programme had remained production-centric.
 We have sought to effect a paradigm shift.
 Honourable prime minister gave a clarion call to double farmers’ income by 2022 when India celebrates its 75th year of independence.
 Our emphasis is on generating higher incomes for farmers.”
 The last two sentences seem to indicate Jaitley is injecting a dose of reality into the PM’s lofty promises: PM Modi may want to double farmers’ incomes, but let’s just generate higher incomes first.
 Or, perhaps, we’re reading too much into a simple statement.

 Jaitley has also provided the BJP with ammunition to wage a faux class war: tax on long-term capital gains.
-One thing is clear: The BJP does not seem so sanguine any longer.

 Even though there is merit in such a progressive tax, the undertone suggests that this tax is likely to be showcased as the government’s attempts to reduce economic inequities, and position itself as a champion of the poor.
 There is also a passing gesture to the oppressed castes in a somewhat curious turn of phrase: “…the present top leadership of this country has reached this level after seeing poverty at close quarters.
 Our leadership is familiar with the problems being faced by the SC (scheduled castes), ST (scheduled tribes), backward classes, and economically weaker sections of the society.
 People belonging to poor and middle class are not case studies for them, on the other hand they themselves are case study.”